IBZTI2018/webtechdeploy/README.md

 # IBZ TI18W Dockerized LAMP deployment
 This project allows deploying docker containers with a self-contained LAMP stack (+[adminer.php](https://www.adminer.org/)) to a shared host.
 This way, PHP+MySQL projects can be developed in a repository and are automatically deployed to a host, without having to run all the PHP code (and its potential system / file interactions) on the host system.

 In practial use, we clone this repository to the "prod" host for each project, set up its `/project` dir, build the container (once), and run it via the systemd service file pasted below.
+It assumes the projects to be stored in `/opt/ibzti18w/<ProjectDirectory>`.

 This repository does **not** provide a finished project.
 It could give you an idea of how to build an isolated LAMP container and deploy it to an existing nginx webhost, though.